Relocation Attorney in New Port Richey

 Long-Distance Visitation Concerns

 Sometimes, it is the non-custodial parent who needs to move away.
 In that case, you and your former spouse will need to plan for long-distance visitation so that the parent-child relationship can continue.

 A trusted family member may accompany the children as they travel between parents.
 You can share the costs or assign them to one party.
 You can set up regular visits on Skype or webcams, as well as frequent phone calls.
 You may also choose to have visitation in a large chunk, like the duration of the summer.

 The most important aspect is to work through the arrangements with the other parent.
 If the court gets involved, it is possible that no one will be happy with the outcome.
-Instead, collaborate with a New Port Richey divorce attorney to set up a parenting plan that works for you, your former spouse, and the kids.
+Instead, collaborate with a New Port Richey relocation attorney to set up a parenting plan that works for you, your former spouse, and the kids.